JooseRajamaeki/transition_reinforcement_learning/README.md

 # Transition Reinforcement Learning

-This document outlines a new approach to reinforcement learning.
+This document outlines a way to cast reinforcement learning problems to supervised learning problems.

+## Bellman Principle of Optimality

 We'll need to start from the fundamentals.
 The [Bellman optimality principle](https://en.wikipedia.org/wiki/Bellman_equation) states:

 > An optimal policy has the property that whatever the initial state and initial decision are, the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision.